Summary: Money and power can't always buy you everything. But Kyoya learns that it does still help to get what you want. KyoHaru, AU oneshot

 A young woman with wide brown eyes looked up from the book she was reading and stared at him.
 For a moment, there was silence as Kyoya also stared back at her.

 The girl nodded and turned around as she began to prepare his drink.
-Kyoya sat down on the chair in front of the register, resting his arms on the counter.
-Not a moment later, she returned with his mug.
+Kyoya sat down on one of the chairs in front of the register, resting his arms on the counter.
+A moment later, she returned with his mug.

 "So," he began as the girl sat down behind the register and picked up her book.
 "Is this place always this… quiet?"